engelsystem/engelsystem/documentation.md

     -   Once admin selects the edit option admin can also create new shifts from exisiting shift data by selecting create new shift option
 -   Delete shifts
     -   There is an image of bin .
 Where admin can delete the shifts .
 On pressing the button admin will be redirected to delete shifts page where we need ot confirm before deleting

+##### Sending message
+-    User/admin can send messages to other angels or group members or to only members of angeltypes by clicking th message icon

 #### Admin Pages
 -   Arrived Angels
     -   Under this page admin can view all the angels who have arrived .